burt202/mocks-server-lite/docs/learn.md

 npm i -D mocks-server-lite
 ```

-- Create a server file (see 'Server Config & Startup' section below)
+- Create a server file (see 'Server Creation & Startup' section below)
 - Add a script to `package.json`, below is an example for TypeScript using `tsx`:

 ```